aionnetwork/aion-docs/interface/staking-interface-integration.md

 #### Metadata-Proxy Server

-The user interface should retrieve the PoolRegistry and associated metadata from the metadata-proxy server (defined in §2.10 of [Engineering Design and Incentive Specification for Aion-Unity](https://github.com/aionnetwork/unity-engineering-spec)).
+The user interface should retrieve the list of staking pools and associated metadata from the metadata-proxy server (defined in §2.10 of [Engineering Design and Incentive Specification for Aion-Unity](https://github.com/aionnetwork/unity-engineering-spec)).
 If the metadata is malformed (i.e. any of the metadata rules defined in §2.10 are violated), the metadata will be unavailable on the proxy servers; UI should be designed to handle such scenarios.

 UI should be configurable to query several metadata-proxy servers to promote diversity in metadata-proxy server providers.